Mapping migration

 os.makedirs(data_dir, exist_ok=True)

-Define your study area – the ecoregions of North America
+STEP 2: Define your study area – the ecoregions of North America

 Download and save ecoregion boundaries

-1. Find the URL for for the level III ecoregion boundaries.
-You can get ecoregion boundaries from the Environmental Protection Agency (EPA)..
+1. Find the URL for for the ecoregion boundary Shapefile.
+You can get ecoregion boundaries from Google..

 2. Replace your/url/here with the URL you found, making sure to format it so it is easily readable.
+Also, replace ecoregions_dirname and ecoregions_filename with descriptive and machine-readable names for your project’s file structure.

-3. Change all the variable names to descriptive variable names
+3. Change all the variable names to descriptive variable names, making sure to correctly reference variables you created before.

 4. Run the cell to download and save the data.

-# Set up the ecoregions level III boundary URL
+# Set up the ecoregion boundary URL

-# Set up a path to save the dataon your machine
+# Set up a path to save the data on your machine

-a_path = os.path.join(data_dir, 'filename.zip')
+a_path = os.path.join(the_dir, 'ecoregions_filename.shp')

 if not os.path.exists(a_path):